School-of-Life-Project/Portal/planned features.md

 ### Back-end
 - separate Course (and CourseMap) from progress tracking
 	- further optimize Course / CourseMap loading
+		- store Courses and Course Maps in the same folder
 - move progress tracking and settings to native_db
 - remove need for filesystem-based locks